CohenArthur/internship_report_2022/report.md

 \restoregeometry

+\newpage

+## Executive Summary

+This report will detail the 6-month long internship I undertook at Embecosm as part of my final year of studying at EPITA.
+During this period, I had the opportunity to work on `gccrs`, an open-source Rust compiler.
+This project aims to be the second "mainstream" Rust compiler to be developed, and would like to become an alternative reimplementation to `rustc`, the official Rust compiler.

+Working on an alternative compiler is a way to broaden the reach of the language: Reach more people, more platforms and more organizations.
+We are trying to benefit the language in our own way by working on this project.

+The compiler is open-source, meaning that you can read on all the code, progress, contributions or changes made by the team.
+This is an extremely important part of the project, as it enables contributors from all over the world to make their mark on the project.
+Thanks to careful reviewing, all pieces of code are verified before being added to the project.
+On top of being open-source, this project is also free software, meaning that anyone wanting to modify `gccrs`' code must make their modifications available.
+This tool helps ensure companies do not simply benefit from the work we put in and never give back.

+As I mentioned, we have many contributors working together as one big team towards a shared goal.
+Because of this, it is extremely important to learn "how" to contribute and work as a team.

+Since the project is also a very big, very complicated C++ codebase, it takes a lot of time to learn how to work within it.
+We also have to figure out how to work with our "clients", companies funding us to work on this project like Open Source Security and Embecosm.

+In order to display the project out there, we also have to attend and give a number of talks: Live Embedded Event, Linux Plumbers Conference, GNU Cauldron, Kangrejos... are some examples of the places where the project has been or will be displayed during these 6 months.

+Another venue where the compiler can be of interest is trade fairs: Since these usually bring a lot of people from the tech industry together, it is interesting to reach for more funding or potential clients.
+Thanks to Embecosm, we had the chance to showcase our compiler at Embedded World in Nuremberg, where it gathered a lot of interest.

+This internship also taught me a lot in terms of management and supervising, as I had the opportunity to participate in two engineering interviews, one of which happened during Embedded World and for a possible future hire who might work on `gccrs`, as well as mentor a student for multiple months for the Google Summer of Code.

+Overall, this internship was such a positive experience that it's hard to put it into words.
+I got offered a job and will take it, and I hope to keep working on the same project for years to come.

+\newpage

 ## Thanks

 I'd like to thanks to Open Source Security and Embecosm for funding us to work on this project.
 Jeremy Bennett, for his management and the experience he brought to our development, and Brad Spengler, for being kind and benevolent.